 If, for any reason, a member wishes to change from the assigned PCP, services, and/or location, the member may request a re-assignment by notifying Member Services.
-The request may be submitted at any time; however if it is received after the 15th of the month, the effective date of the change will be made the 1st of the following month, unless it is urgent.
+The request may be submitted at any time and can become effective the same day if needed.
 The member will receive a new ID card indicating the new PCP.
 The originally-assigned PCP is expected to continue providing care until the effective date of the change, and to provide copies of all records to the new PCP.